GAME OF LIFE DESIGN NOTES

 More Information

 See Mathematical Games, SCIENTIFIC AMERICAN, Vol. 223, No. 4, October 1970, pgs.
-120-123 for a description of the game and its origins.
-See also sophisticated life software, and an extensive catalog of life patterns.
+120-123 for an early description of the game and its origins and Conway's Game of Life Wiki. for more information.